 This document uses the terms "earnings from operations" which represents earnings before finance and other costs/(income) and income taxes.
 "EBITDA" is also used and is defined as earnings before interest, taxes, depreciation and amortization.
 Operating earnings and EBITDA are some of the measures the Company uses to evaluate the operational profitability.
 The Company presents EBITDA to show its performance before interest, taxes and depreciation and amortization.
-Management believes that HPS shareholders and potential investors in HPS use additional GAAP and non-GAAP financial measures, such as operating earnings and EBITDA to earnings from operations for the quarters ending July 2, 2016 and June 27, 2015 is contained in the MD&A. EBITDA should not be construed as a substitute for net income determined in accordance with IFRS.
+Management believes that HPS shareholders and potential investors in HPS use additional GAAP and non-GAAP financial measures, such as operating earnings and EBITDA in making investment decisions about the Company and to measure its operational results.
+A reconciliation of EBITDA to earnings from operations for the quarters ending October 1, 2016, and September 26, 2015, is contained in the MD&A.

+EBITDA should not be construed as a substitute for net income determined in accordance with IFRS.
 "Order bookings" represent confirmed purchase orders for goods or services received from our customers.
 "Backlog" represents all unshipped customer orders.
 "Book value per share" is the total shareholders' equity divided by the average outstanding shares.
 The terms "earnings from operations" "EBITDA", "adjusted EBITDA", "order bookings", "backlog" and "book value per share" do not have any standardized meaning prescribed within IFRS and may not be comparable to similar measures presented by other companies.